-The digestive system is a continuous channel with the skin, so although it seems as if it is inside of us it actually a layer similar to the skin that it separates us from the outside world.
-When the tube is damaged by things such as ulcers, leaky gut, gastritis, diverticulitis, and others then the whole body can be affected.
+The digestive system is a continuous channel with the skin, so although it seems as if it is inside of us, it is actually a layer similar to the skin that it separates us from the outside world.
+When the tube is damaged by things such as ulcers, leaky gut, gastritis, diverticulitis, and others, then the whole body can be affected.

-The gut is often considered the second brain because of the number and amount of neurotransmitters that are produced there.
+The gut is often considered the second brain, because of the number and amount of neurotransmitters that are produced there.
 How we cope with stress will determine how our belly’s feel on a daily basis.
 Remember it is not the stress itself, but your perception of the stress that will determine how you respond.
-Even if you are in a bad relationship, have a crappy boss, suffer from tight deadlines, can’t make time for yourself, feel dissatisfied or unworthy your perception of control I the situation will determine stresses effect on you.
-Regardless of whether you are in control or if there is anything you can do research shows that if you perceive there is something you can do then you will be more optimistic, resilient and emotionally mature.
+Even if you are in a bad relationship, have a crappy boss, suffer from tight deadlines, can’t make time for yourself, feel dissatisfied or unworthy, your perception of control in the situation will determine stresses effect on you.
+Regardless of whether you are in control or if there is anything you can do, research shows that if you perceive there is something you can do, then you will be more optimistic, resilient and emotionally mature.
 The stress doesn’t go away, but how you respond to it and it’s affect on you changes significantly.